Xav519/nginx-docker-terraform/README.md

 cd AWS_projects/nginx-docker-terraform
 ```

-2. Create a Dockerfile for Nginx (if building your own image):
+2. Create a Dockerfile for Nginx (already includes your website):

 ```dockerfile
 FROM nginx:latest